googleapis/google-api-python-client/UPGRADING.md

 `discovery.build()` funciton will no longer retrieve discovery artifacts dynamically.
 Instead it will use service definitions shipped in the library.

-**Note**: Existing code written for earlier versions of this library will not require updating.
-You should only update your code if always using the latest version of a service definition is more important than reliability.

 **Before:**
 ```py